 If you do have employees and you want to set up a retirement plan for your business, I strongly recommended that you consult with a tax professional, not only because there are additional factors in the decision of which plan to open, but because there are ongoing reporting requirements as well.

 I should also note here that there are several other types of retirement plans aside from the three listed above.
 But for self-employed taxpayers without employees, it’s unlikely that any of the other plan types will be a better choice.

 Retirement Plans in General

 The basic idea behind each of your options is very similar to the idea behind a traditional IRA.
 That is, contributions made to the plan reduce your taxable income, and your investments are allowed to grow tax-deferred until you start making withdrawals from the plan.
-Unfortunately, contributions do not reduce your net earnings from self-employment.
-(In other words, they only save you money on income tax, not self-employment tax.)
+Unfortunately, contributions are above the line deductions rather than Schedule C deductions, meaning they save you money on income tax but not self-employment tax.

 - 25% of your net earnings from self-employment, or

 Once the money is in the plan, you can invest it in all of the same things you would be allowed to invest in with a regular IRA (stocks, bonds, mutual funds, CDs, etc.).
 Also, the same withdrawal rules apply.
 With a few exceptions, you cannot make withdrawals from the plan prior to age 59.5 without being penalized.

 One important thing to know is that, for purposes of calculating your maximum contribution, “net earnings from self-employment” is perhaps not quite what you’d expect.
 Basically, it’s all your revenues, minus your expenses (makes sense so far), minus two other items:

 - The deduction for one-half of your self-employment tax, and